What Are Ghost Nets? The Silent Assassins of Our Seas

 When it comes to Fish Aggregating Devices (FADs), using biodegradable materials like bamboo or hemp fibres could lessen the impact on marine life if they become lost at sea.
 Additionally, they could be constructed without netting to reduce the accidental capture and entanglement of non-target species.

-Effective fisheries management is also key to help prevent gear loss.
+Effective fisheries management is also key in helping prevent gear loss.
 Ensuring sufficient on-board storage space for gear is essential, together with providing crew training on proper gear handling techniques and awareness of ghost fishing impacts.

 Looking for marine conservation organisations to support?
 Check out some of our favourites here.